-We have seen the use of the scope resolution operator (::
+We have seen the use of the scope resolution operator (::) to explicitly specify

 the class identity of a method or state.
 We can also use the scope resolution operator to access global